 The Matlab function {\tt pinv.m} in \circledthree uses the Singular Value Decomposition (SVD).
 The derivative of the vector $[x(t); u(t)] $ can alternately be expressed in terms of Matlab's least square function {\tt lsqminnorm.m} in

 or

-Next choose a look-ahead finite difference formula of type {\tt j\_s} for the discretized problem and equate its derivative $[\dot x(t_k);\dot u(t_k)]$ with the above value in \circledthree$\!\!_a$, \circledthree$\!\!_{als}$ or \circledthree$\!\!_u$, \circledthree$\!\!_{uls}$ in order to eliminate the derivatives from now on.
-Then solve the resulting solution-derivative free equation for the 1-step ahead unknown $[x(t_{k+1}); u(t_{k+1})]$ at time $t_{k+1}$.\\[1mm] The Matlab coding of a ZNN based discretized algorithm for time-varying linear systems with equation or inequality constraints can now begin after $j+s$ initial values have been set. \\[1mm] Recent work on discretized ZNN methods for time-varying matrix inequalities is available in \cite[TVLIS]{LSX20}, \cite{ZYYHXH19} and \cite{XLNSG19}.\\[2mm] {\bf (VII) \ Square Roots of Time-varying Matrices :}\\[2mm] Square roots $X_{n,n} \in \CC^{n,n}$ exist for all nonsingular static matrices $A \in \CC^{n,n}$, generalizing the fact that all complex numbers have square roots over $\CC$.
-Like square roots of numbers, matrix square roots may be real or complex.
-For singular matrices $A$ the existence of square roots depends on $A$'s Jordan block structure and its nilpotent Jordan blocks $J(0)$ and some matching dimension conditions thereof, see e.g. \cite[p.
-466, Thm.
-4.5, Cor.
-11.3]{EU92} for details.\\[1mm] Here we assume that our time-varying flow matrices $A(t)$ are nonsingular for all $ t_o \leq t \leq t_f \subset \RR$.
-Our model is $A(t) = X(t)\cdot X(t)$ for the unknown time-varying square root $X(t)$ of $A(t)$.
-Then the error function becomes $\circledone E(t) = A(t) - X(t)\cdot X(t)$ and the error DE under exponential decay stipulation is
+Next choose a look--ahead finite difference formula of type {\tt j\_s} for the discretized problem and equate its derivative $[\dot x(t_k);\dot u(t_k)]$ with the above value in \circledthree$\!\!_a$, \circledthree$\!\!_{als}$ or \circledthree$\!\!_c$, \circledthree$\!\!_{cls}$ in order to eliminate the derivatives from now on.
+Then solve the resulting solution--derivative free equation for the 1--step ahead unknown $[x(t_{k+1}); u(t_{k+1})]$ at time $t_{k+1}$.\\[1mm] The Matlab coding of a ZNN based discretized algorithm for time--varying linear systems with equation or inequality constraints can now begin after $j+s$ initial values have been set. \\[1mm] Recent work on discretized ZNN methods for time--varying matrix inequalities is available in \cite[TVLIS]{LSX20}, \cite{ZYYHXH19} and \cite{XLNSG19}.